Anxiety – young people

 Print this page

-• Experiencing some anxiety is normal, but if it is so strong that it interferes with you being able to carry out your normal day-to-day life, it is considered to be an anxiety disorder(external link).
+Experiencing some anxiety is normal, but if it’s so strong that it interferes with you being able to carry out your normal day-to-day life, it may be an anxiety disorder.

-The choices you make every day of how much you move, what you eat, how much sleep you get, whether you take time to relax and whether you smoke or drink are all important to reducing anxiety.
+The choices you make every day about how much you move, what you eat, how much sleep you get, whether you take time to relax and whether you smoke or drink are all important for reducing anxiety.

 Exercise

-Regular exercise, particularly aerobic exercise, such as walking, swimming or running, is an excellent antidote to stress and tension.
+Regular exercise, particularly aerobic exercise, such as walking, swimming or running, is an excellent way of managing stress and tension.
 Bodies are designed to move, not sit most of the day.
 Being active for 30 minutes a day or more is one of the best things you can do to improve your mental and physical health.
 Exercise encourages your brain to release the chemical serotonin, which can improve your mood and make you feel calmer.

 Diet